-EPA regional offices will work with interested states and tribes to develop their annual work plans and funding requests.
-For Fiscal Year 2006, EPA will consider funding requests up to a maximum of \$1.5 million per state or tribe.
+EPA regional offices will work with interested states and tribes to develop their preliminary work plans and funding requests.
+Final cooperative agreement work plans and budgets will be negotiated with the regional office once final allocation determinations are made.

+For Fiscal Year 2008, EPA will consider funding requests up to a maximum of \$1.5 million per state or tribe.
 This limit may be changed in future years based on appropriation amounts and demand for funding.